eke3/simple-shell/README.md

 ## Troubleshooting
 ### Known Issues
 * When a child process attempts to execute a command and fails, no error message will be displayed.
 I chose to omit the error message because it was appearing after the next shell prompt, instead of before.
-I could not figure out how to get the parent process to react to a child process exiting with a failure code.
 This can be observed when trying to run `/proc` with no additional valid arguments or trying to execute a program that does not exist (e.g., `misspelledcommand`).

 * When a command is entered by the user that is not recognized by the shell, no error message is produced.
 For the same reason as the above issue.